 Founded shortly after the end of the Civil War, Highland Park began its life as a quiet estate community favored by members of Chicago’s elite.
 The town’s scenic lakeside location made it a natural choice for vacationing city-dwellers, and its rolling fields provided ample pastureland for its nascent equestrian community.
-During the early part of the 20th century, Highland Park became known as a bedroom community for Chicago’s “movers and shakers.”
+During the early 20th century, Highland Park became known as a bedroom community for Chicago’s “movers and shakers.”

 Highland Park sits about 25 miles north of Chicago on the Lake Michigan shore.
-The town’s five-mile shoreline is a postcard-perfect mix of white-sand beaches, forested bluffs and handsome estates.
-Inland, the city’s physical landscape is defined by protected areas like Sunset Woods Park and low-density suburban developments that preserve much of the area’s natural tree cover.
+The town’s five-mile shoreline is a postcard-perfect mix of white-sand beaches, forested bluffs, and handsome estates.
+Inland, the city’s landscape is defined by protected areas like Sunset Woods Park and low-density suburban developments that preserve much of the area’s natural tree cover.

-Population and Demographics
+Population & Demographics

 Thanks to its excellent school system, Highland Park has a high proportion of families with school-age children.
-Many of the region’s heads of households commute to Chicago on a daily basis or travel to one of the nearby suburban business parks to conduct their business.
-As befits the general affluence of the town, many of these workers hold managerial or executive positions.
+Many of the region’s heads of households commute to Chicago daily or travel to one of the nearby suburban business parks for work.
+Many of these workers hold managerial or executive positions.

-Things to Do in Highland Park, Illinois
+Things To Do in Highland Park, Illinois

 Highland Park is a bustling, family-friendly community with more than its share of cultural attractions.
 The unique Art Center of Highland Park is a cooperative museum and interactive space that hosts regular exhibitions and permits resident artists to use its facilities.
 In the summer, the Ravinia Festival performance space welcomes the Chicago Symphony Orchestra for a series of open-air performances.

-Climate and Weather
+Climate & Weather

 Like the rest of the Chicagoland area, Highland Park sits within the humid continental climate zone.
-Although its winters are characterized by regular snowfall and cold temperatures, bright sunshine and frequent thaws serve to make outdoor activity enjoyable around the calendar.
-During the spring and fall, light showers or thunderstorms interrupt stretches of mild, low-humidity weather.
+Although its winters are characterized by regular snowfall and cold temperatures, bright sunshine and frequent thaws serve to make outdoor activity enjoyable year-round.
+During spring and fall, light showers or thunderstorms interrupt stretches of mild, low-humidity weather.

 Air Conditioning Repair in Highland Park, Illinois

-These professionals use the latest techniques to perform complex historic-building installations and retrofits as well as routine maintenance work like filter replacements, duct cleanings and condenser repairs.
-Since they’re expertly trained and NATE-certified, they’re capable of performing these tasks right the first time around.
+These professionals use the latest techniques to perform complex historic-building installations and retrofits as well as routine maintenance work like filter replacements, duct cleanings, and condenser repairs.
+Since they’re expertly trained and NATE-certified, they’re capable of performing these tasks right the first time.

-Black Diamond’s air conditioning also provides a wide range of energy-efficient, state-of-the-art HVAC products.
-These include furnaces, heat pumps, dehumidifiers, boilers, central air conditioning units and indoor air quality products.
-Someone is always available to answer emergency service calls to address HVAC, plumbing or electrical issues that can’t wait.
+Black Diamond also provides a wide range of energy-efficient, state-of-the-art HVAC products.
+These include furnaces, heat pumps, dehumidifiers, boilers, central air conditioning units, and indoor air quality products.
+Someone is always available to answer emergency service calls to address HVAC, plumbing, or electrical issues that can’t wait.

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!